Skip to main content Skip to main navigation Skip to site search

 Finalists in the Smart Integrated Energy category

-FENECON (Germany) with its FEMS FENECON energy management system
+FENECON (Germany) – FEMS FENECON energy management system

-Sungrow Power Supply (China) with its Stem Cell Grid Technology grid-forming inverter technology
+Sungrow Power Supply (China) – Stem Cell Grid Technology grid-forming inverter technology

-Utiligize (Denmark) with its integrated Forecast & Investment platform
+Utiligize (Denmark) – integrated Forecast & Investment platform

-Zählerfreunde (Germany) with its white label energy management SaaS solution for utilities
+Zählerfreunde (Germany) – white label energy management SaaS solution for utilities

 The energy transition is being addressed worldwide

-The finalists in the Outstanding Projects category provide excellent examples of how the energy transition, humanity’s major challenge, is being tackled across the globe.
-The spectrum ranges from large-scale green hydrogen production and large storage projects that ensure a steady supply of ever greener electricity, to the use of public institutions to generate solar power and projects providing cooling energy for food.
+The finalists in the Outstanding Projects category showcase exceptional examples of how the global energy transition is being addressed.
+The range of projects spans from large-scale green hydrogen production and extensive storage systems that guarantee a stable supply of increasingly green electricity, to public institutions harnessing solar power and initiatives that provide cooling energy for food.

 Finalists in the Outstanding Projects category

-Beijing HyperStrong Technology (China) with its Beijing Siyuanqiao Integrated Charging Plus Storage Station Project
+Beijing HyperStrong Technology (China) – Beijing Siyuanqiao Integrated Charging Plus Storage Station Project

-Beijing HyperStrongTechnology (China) with its 250 MW/1,000 MWh energy storage project in Santanghu
+Beijing HyperStrongTechnology (China) – 250 MW/1,000 MWh energy storage project in Santanghu

-Electricity Authority of Cyprus (Cyprus) with its installation of PV systems in 405 public schools
+Electricity Authority of Cyprus (Cyprus) – installation of PV systems in 405 public schools

-GIZ Indonesia (Indonesia) with its off-grid Solar Ice Maker project for fishing communities
+GIZ Indonesia (Indonesia) – off-grid Solar Ice Maker project for fishing communities

-Karlsruhe Institute of Technology – KIT (Germany) with its BiFlow hybrid storage system project
+Karlsruhe Institute of Technology, KIT (Germany) – BiFlow hybrid storage system project

-LONGi Solar Technology (China) with its 3000 Nm³/h Electrolyzer in Hydrogen-Rich Blast Furnace Smelting project
+LONGi Solar Technology (China) – 3000 Nm³/h Electrolyzer in Hydrogen-Rich Blast Furnace Smelting project

-Phaesun (Germany) with its BeCool: Clean Cooling for Markets in Kenya project
+Phaesun (Germany) – BeCool: Clean Cooling for Markets in Kenya project

-Sungrow Hydrogen (China) with its Low Carbon Institute Green Hydrogen Demonstration Project
+Sungrow Hydrogen (China) – Low Carbon Institute Green Hydrogen Demonstration Project

-Xiamen Ampace Technology (China) with its energy storage project integrated into a high-voltage transformer station in Chile
+Xiamen Ampace Technology (China) – energy storage project integrated into a high-voltage transformer station in Chile

 The smarter E